Pittsburgh-NEH-Institute/Institute-Materials-2020/ref/installs.md

 ### Install *homebrew*

 *Homebrew* is a package manager for MacOS, that is, an application that helps you install other applications.
-Read [About Homebrew](https://brew.sh/) and install with:
+Read [About Homebrew](https://brew.sh/).
+Unless you have XCode installed previously this step will require sudo access, install homebrew with:

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 ### Install *eXist-db*